Khan/perseus/.changeset/loud-mice-eat.md

 "@khanacademy/perseus-editor": minor
 ---

-Setting a locked line's length to 0 (equal points) will stop the exercise from saving via getSaveWarnings()
+[Interactive Graph Editor] Setting a locked line's length to 0 (equal points) will stop the exercise from saving via getSaveWarnings()